-The deployment scenario displayed in Figure 7.7, “Deployment Scenario for a Smart Proxy Use Case” is a typical use case for Smart Proxy.
-Component development is spread out across four distributed teams located in New York, London, Bangalor and San Jose.
+The deployment scenario displayed in Figure 7.6, “Deployment Scenario for a Smart Proxy Use Case” is a typical use case for Smart Proxy.
+Component development is spread out across four distributed teams located in New York, London, Bangalore and San Jose.
 Each of the teams has a Nexus instance deployed in their local network to provide the best performance for each developer team and any locally running continuous integration server and other integrations

-When the development team in New York does a commit to their component build a continuous integration server deploys a new component snapshot version to the Nexus 1 instance.
+When the development team in New York does a commit to their component build, a continuous integration server deploys a new component snapshot version to the Nexus 1 instance.

-With Smart Proxy enabled, this deployment is immediately followed by notifications, sent to the trusted smart proxy subscribers in Nexus 2, Nexus 3 and Nexus 4.
-These are collocated with the developers in London, Bangalore and San Jose and can be configured to immediately fetch the new components available.
-At a minimum they will know about the availability of new component versions, without the need to poll Nexus 1 repeatedly, therefore keeping performance high for everyone.
+With smart proxy enabled, this deployment is immediately followed by notifications, sent to the trusted smart proxy subscribers in Nexus 2, Nexus 3 and Nexus 4.
+These are collocated with the developers in London, Bangalore, and San Jose and can be configured to immediately fetch the new components available.
+At a minimum they will know about the availability of new component versions without the need to poll Nexus 1 repeatedly, therefore, keeping performance high for everyone.

 When a user of Nexus 2, 3 or 4 build a component that depends on a snapshot version of the component from Nexus 1, smart proxy guarantees that the latest version published to Nexus 1 is used.

-To configure Smart Proxy between these servers for the snapshots repository you have to
+To configure smart proxy between these servers for the snapshots repository you have to

 - add the public key of Nexus 1 as trusted certificate to Nexus 2, 3 and 4